mmikkel/CpFieldLinks-Craft/README.md

 CP Field Links is a tiny utility plugin making content modelling a little bit easier in Craft.

-When `devMode` is enabled, CP Field Links will augment your element editing forms with handy links to easily edit individual fields, or even element sources and field layouts.
+For all admin users, CP Field Links will augment your element editing forms with handy links to easily edit individual fields, or even element sources and field layouts.

 _Did you forget what that one field's_ handle _was, again?_ Mouse over the cogwheel; CP Field Links will tell you.